 The majority of maintenance on a Brompton is no different to that of a conventional bike.
-However the fold is what sets our bike apart from the conventional, and this does mean a slight addition to the usual routine.
+However, the fold is what sets our bike apart from conventional bikes.
+This does mean a slight addition to the usual routine.

 All moving parts on a bicycle - or indeed any machine - require lubrication.
 Folding bikes have a few extra moving parts in the mix, so it is important to pay close attention to these and ensure that your Brompton continues to fold without fuss.

-The hinges on the main frame and handlebar support pivot around a steel pin that is pressed into the hinge casting, and clamped closed using the hand lever and aluminium clamp plate.
-We recommend that you lubricate the pin with a light chain lubricant as part of your most frequent maintenance routine, when you lubricate the chain and check that the wheel rims are clean.
+The hinges on the mainframe and handlebar support pivot around a steel pin that is pressed into the hinge casting, and clamped closed using the hand lever and aluminum clamp plate.
+We recommend that you lubricate the pin with a light chain lubricant as part of your most frequent maintenance routine when you lubricate the chain and check that the wheel rims are clean.
 Apply a couple of drops of lubricant to the area where the two hinge casting meet, around the pin.
 Open and close the hinge a few times to work the lubricant in, and then wipe away the excess to avoid attracting any dirt.

 If you find that either of these hinges become stiff, a little penetrative lubricant from an aerosol can help to alleviate this.
 On the other end of the scale, eventually it is possible that these hinges develop some movement.
 If this occurs, take your bike to your local Brompton dealer for an assessment.
 Torsional play can be remedied with a replacement hinge pin, but this is pretty invasive surgery and best avoided by following a good lubrication routine.